menu

 Those were the top non-token price jumps of last week.
 But there were many other noteworthy moves.
 Blood Moon is taking off as I mentioned before.

-Azusa, Lost but Seeking was another mainstay of Matthiasā€™ popular Modern deck.
+Azusa, Lost But Seeking was another mainstay of Matthiasā€™ popular Modern deck.
 Her EDH popularity already hoisted her price tag up there but Modern playability only raises the ceiling further.
 I liked her under $20 but I canā€™t get behind a buy at any higher number.

 Azusa

-Other movers include Academy at Tolaria West, Angel's Grace, Lotus Bloom, Primeval Titan and Geist of Saint Traft.
+Other movers include Tolaria West, Angel's Grace, Lotus Bloom, Primeval Titan and Geist of Saint Traft.
 Splinter Twin and Snapcaster Mage seem especially well-positioned heading into Modern season, based on their rampant success at the Pro Tour.

 You know what didnā€™t show up in most discussion threads?
 Faeries, Bitterblossom, Jund, Dark Confidant, Wild Nacatl.
 Interesting.
 It seems the most impactful B&R change Wizards made was the banning of Deathrite Shaman.
 Unbanning Bitterblossom and Wild Nacatl may have driven an initial price spikes.
 But their absence from Pro Tour Valencia discussion will lead to price retraction.